AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 The room was always the same with it's white walls and wooden floor.
-The only real color was the painting on the wall or a tree in a foreign landscape and the blocks piled high in their colorful bins.
+The only real color was the painting on the wall of a tree in a foreign landscape and the blocks piled high in their colorful bins.
 Alex and I had played all night long.
 Building towers and taking turns stomping on them like we were Godzilla.
 Alex even made the sounds like in the old movies.
-He made me laugh, but it was time to go and the air no longer whispered the singular word as I hugged my good friend, Alex,  good-bye.
-His ice blue eyes sparkled while he waved.
+He made me laugh, but it was time to go and the air no longer whispered the singular word, my demons had no hold when Alex was with me.
+His eyes blue eyes sparkled as we gave each other a hug good bye and waved.

 The world shimmered as I rubbed my eyes to clear the dream from them.
 It was morning - time to get to class.
 My roommates were still asleep as I hurried through my routine.
 I wasn't going to be late, but I hurried none-the-less.
 Being late meant extra time, and extra time was always a bad.